HuxleyIsMe/newLanguages/day_2_bash/notes.md

 i've also been reminded of `grep` a command I have known of but never actual used: https://www.freecodecamp.org/news/grep-command-in-linux-usage-options-and-syntax-examples/

+Ok so bash is very particular about spaces, i made a couple of errors due to incorecct use of spacing.

 ### Scripting or compiled?